KiranChander/sample-api/README.md

 ### Running locally

-- Run `docker compose up` command from root directory to start the entire stack.
-The following will be started:
+#### Docker Setup

+The application is containerized using Docker.
+A Dockerfile is provided to build the Docker image for the sample API.

+#### Building the Docker Image

+To build the Docker image, run the command `docker-compose build` from the root directory.
+This command will build the sample-api-housing-api image using the provided Dockerfile.

+#### Running Locally with Docker Compose

+To start the entire stack locally, run the command `docker-compose up`.
+This will start the following services:
 - Postgres server
-  - Flyway - it setups the postgres tables and inserts some dev data.
+- Flyway - Sets up the Postgres tables and inserts some dev data.
 - sample-api server

-- Environment variables are defined in the docker-compose.yml
+Environment variables are defined in the docker-compose.yml file.

-- The `sample-api` folder is volume mounted, so any changes to the code will be reflected in the container
+The sample-api folder is volume-mounted, so any changes to the code will be reflected in the container.

-- The API's documentation is available at [http://localhost:3003/docs](http://localhost:3003/docs).
+The API's documentation is available at http://localhost:3003/docs.

 ### Unit tests